 The main, and obvious, factor, is how much rain we can expect to fall, and how quickly.

 Average rainfall may be predictable over decades, centuries, even millennia.
 The problem is, it only takes one exceptional inundation, one extra centimetre, to push water over your defences, and you may as well not have bothered.

 Actually, it’s worse than that.
-The longer it’s been since any community’s last flood, the greater the risk for any ruler.
+The longer the interval since any community’s last flood, the greater the risk for any ruler.
 The more memories fade, the more complacent we become.
 We build where we shouldn’t, we object to being taxed to pay for stronger defences, or even to maintain the current ones.
-This is all absolutely fine, until it isn’t.
+All absolutely fine, until it isn’t.

 Flood control technology is both very simple, and very complex.

 Its complexity can be seen in our museums.
-Different cultures, at different times, have come up with an amazing array of engineering solutions.
+Different cultures, at different times, have produced an amazing array of engineering solutions.
 Not just infrastructure like dams, dikes, groynes and polders, but technology.
 The internal combustion engine, the machine that sparked out current climate crisis, was invented to pump water from where we didn’t want it, to where we wanted it.

 Its simplicity lies in the unchanging laws of hydrological physics: water always finds its own level, and can only flow at a certain speed.

 We can build bigger and stronger dikes, invent more powerful pumps, store more water behind bigger dams, create more capacious reservoirs, build more ingenious tidal flood barriers, but all the while there are more of us, living more densely in bigger cities with more expensive infrastructure.
 And as our atmosphere heats up, more rain is falling in shorter periods.

 Take this map, created by the UK’s Environment Agency to explain the critical importance of London’s Thames Barrier.